First National Jamboree: Logistics

 To feed the scouts and their leaders, 25 kitchens were set up on the Jamboree grounds.
 From there, the 816 provisional troops would get their food and take them back to their troop dining tents in thermos cans.
 It was estimated that 250 tons of food would be consumed daily including 900 bushels of potatoes, 13,000 pounds of bread, 50,000 eggs and 1,200 gallons of canned vegetables would be used at each meal.
 25,000 quarts of milk would be drunk while 4,000 pounds of butter would be consumed daily.
 According to an advertisement by Melvin Ice Cream in the local newspaper, 1,071 gallons of their ice cream were served at each meal, representing 30,000 service a day.
 In total, 100,000 meals were served every day served on paper plates.
 Each scout was responsible for bringing and cleaning their own silverware.

-There were two shower houses with 18 enormous high-powered sprays for every group of 1,250 boys.
+There were two shower houses with 18 large high-powered sprays for every group of 1,250 boys.

 Five theater tents were set up for Scout talent shows.
 On the first day of the Jamboree, 25 campfires were set up.

 75 doctors, 75 male hospital assistants, and 3 dentists volunteered their time for the Jamboree to men the 20 stations on-site to treat cuts, bruises, cases of sunburns and do a few teeth extractions.
 One hundred beds were reserved for the occasion at the Marine Hospital and two American Red Cross ambulances were on duty 24/7 in case of sickness or accident.
 The fear of polio that had led to the cancellation of the 1935 Jamboree was still present.